Resistance to change…

 And yet, along side these noble intentions, we often see actions that seem to contradict them:

-For those watching from the outside, these choices can feel maddening… even unforgivable.
-But if we pause and look more closely, something deeper begins to emerge.
-These behaviors aren’t always expressions of hatred or ignorance.
-More often, they are strategies of protection.
+For those watching, it can be maddening… even unforgivable.
+But if we look deeper, something else begins to emerge.
+These behaviours, often are actually strategies of protection.
 Ways of holding on to identity, certainty, or belonging in a rapidly shifting world.

 There’s a hidden, competing commitment

-If we are willing to look even deeper, beneath the behaviours, beneath even their beliefs, we begin to uncover something quieter, more human:
+If we go a layer deeper (beneath behaviour and even belief) we begin to uncover something quieter, more human:

-These aren’t conscious choices.
-They’re protective instincts forming an emotional scaffolding to keep someone steady in a world that feels uncertain, divided, or even threatening.
+These aren’t conscious decisions.
+They’re emotional instincts.
+They are the very scaffolding that holds one steady in a world that feels uncertain, divided, or even threatening.

 They help preserve a fragile sense of identity, belonging, and self-worth - often without the person ever realising they’re there.